spyrosviz/ProjectPortfolio/README.md

 ## **4. Parkinson Classification**
 ![alt text](Parkinson_MLmodel_Scores_5cv.png)
 ### Project Description
-Classification of Parkinson from healthy individuals based on features constructed from acceleration data, extracted during 2 minutes of self paced waling.
+Classification of Parkinson from healthy individuals based on features constructed from acceleration data, extracted during 2 minutes of self paced walking.
 Some of the new features constructed are Hurst exponent from detrended fluctuation analysis and sample entropy on stride time intervals.
 Limitations on using these features in the current project are mentioned in the Read.me file in github repository.
 Dataset consists of 93 and 73 parkinson and healthy subjects respectively, and was found on Gait in Parkinson's Disease database at physionet.org.
 ### Project's main result
 73% mean accuracy score on 5fold crossvalidation
 ### Programming Language used